hp4k1h5/agora/docs/bots/README.md

 type `bots ls` in the repl.
 Type `bots start {yourbotname}`, as displayed in the `bots ls` command, to start your bot.
 Type `bots stop {yourbotname}` to halt the bot.

+## running a real trading algo

+If you are using paper keys or are comfortable with this bot trading with your money, try typing `bots` and then `bots ls` to list bots and then, *if you are ok with the bot trading on your alpaca account* type `bots start alpha $spy` in the repl.
+The first command displays the bots component.
+The second lists the available bots and the third starts [alpha bot](alpha.js) which is based on a mean-reversion algorithm, targeting `$SPY`.

+[alpha bot](alpha.js) contains many comments and serves as documentation for building algo bots in iexcli.
+You'll see that the bot can print to the repl output window and to the bot component, which offers some default text formatting, as well as a place to dump more persistent messages.

+## developer info

 Bot functions are supplied two parameters: `ws` and `options`.
 There is a `print(botInfo)` method on the options object you can use to update the bots